 - represents Alberta and Alberta’s Francophonie in organizations such as the Ministerial Conference on the Canadian Francophonie

-- participates in the negotiation and implementation of federal-provincial agreements as it related to government engagement with the Francophonie in Alberta and the provision of government services in French
+- participates in the negotiation and implementation of federal-provincial agreements as it relates to government engagement with the Francophonie in Alberta and the provision of government services in French

-On June 14, 2017, the Government of Alberta unveiled a French policy that guides government ministries in enhancing services in French, to support the vitality of the Francophonie in Alberta.
+On June 14, 2017, the Government of Alberta unveiled a French policy that guides government ministries in enhancing services in French and supports the vitality of the Francophonie in Alberta.

 From October to November 2016, the Government of Alberta engaged with Albertans through:

 - targeted and facilitated discussions with internal stakeholders, including all ministries and select agencies

 - consultations with community stakeholders, including a bilingual online public survey

 Participants were presented with broad concepts of what could form the policy’s guiding principles.
 Throughout the discussions, key considerations included the notions that change may take time and that a phased approach may be required to move forward, particularly given the current fiscal situation.

 The overall goal of the policy is to help government be more aware of and responsive to the needs of French-speaking Albertans when delivering services to the community.
 The policy also has the potential to enhance Alberta’s attractiveness as a destination for interprovincial migration, immigration, tourism and investment.

 The Government of Alberta already provides a number of services in French in areas like education, access to justice, arts and heritage.